coderforlife/USB2LCDplus/README.md

 USB2LCD+
 ========

-USB Controller for general character LCDs.
+PIC18 USB Controller for HD44780 character LCDs.

 Some of this code is based on code by ch424.
 The xlcd library is only slightly modified from the code given by Microchip.

 The important files are:
 * xlcd.h - Header file for lcd functions